websockets/ws/doc/ws.md

 Create a new server instance.
 One and only one of `port`, `server` or `noServer` must be provided or an error is thrown.
 An HTTP server is automatically created, started, and used if `port` is set.
 To use an external HTTP/S server instead, specify only `server` or `noServer`.
-In this case the HTTP/S server must be started manually.
+In this case, the HTTP/S server must be started manually.
 The "noServer" mode allows the WebSocket server to be completely detached from the HTTP/S server.
 This makes it possible, for example, to share a single HTTP/S server between multiple WebSocket servers.